Luke the Evangelist: As an artist

 Christian tradition, starting from the 8th century, states that Luke was the first icon painter.
 He is said to have painted pictures of the Virgin Mary and Child, in particular the Hodegetria image in Constantinople (now lost).
 Starting from the 11th century, a number of painted images were venerated as his autograph works, including the Black Madonna of Częstochowa, Our Lady of Vladimir, and Madonna del Rosario.
 He was also said to have painted Saints Peter and Paul, and to have illustrated a gospel book with a full cycle of miniatures.

-The late medieval Guilds of Saint Luke gathered together and protected painters in many cities of Europe, especially Flanders.
+The late medieval Guilds of Saint Luke gathered together and protected painters in many cities of Europe, for instance in Flanders.
 The Academy of Saint Luke, in Rome, was imitated in many other European cities during the 16th century.
 The tradition that Luke painted icons of Mary and Jesus has been common, particularly in Eastern Orthodoxy.
 The tradition also has support from the Saint Thomas Christians of India who claim to still have one of the Theotokos icons that Saint Luke painted and which Saint Thomas brought to India.

 The art critic A. I. Uspensky writes that the icons attributed to the brush of the Evangelist Luke have a completely Byzantine character that was fully established only in the 5th-6th centuries.